Pjeens/Pj-HW/README1.md

 -  Metricbeat and  Filebeat

 These Beats allow us to collect the following information from each machine:
 - Both of them ( Filebeat and metribeat) allow us to collect inforamtion.
 Both of them are lightweight shipper.
-The difference between them is filebeat manage log and filrd, it help us to keep everything simple.
-Metricbeat manage metric and give us a statistics.
+The difference between them is filebeat manage log and files, it help us to keep everything simple.
+Metricbeat manage metrics and give us a statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: